Factbox: What is Crimea and why does it matter?

 It accounts for three percent of Ukraine's gross domestic product, with 60 percent of its own output made up by services.
 The land is intensely farmed, with wheat, corn and sunflowers the main crops.
 Extra water supplies are brought by canal from Ukraine's Dnieper River.

 There are chemical processing plants and iron ore is mined in Kerch.
 Ukraine has two grain terminals in Crimea - in Kerch and in Sevastopol.
-According to UkrAgroConsult, these have exported 1.6 million tonnes of grain so far this season or 6.6 pct of Ukraine's total exports.
+According to UkrAgroConsult, these have exported 1.6 million metric tons of grain so far this season or 6.6 pct of Ukraine's total exports.

 (Sources: Reuters, State Statistics Committee of Ukraine, International Institute for Strategic Studies, Encyclopaedia Britannica)